Skip to content

 • A document that provides that you are eligible for OHIP (typically, your immigration documents)

-• A document that provides Ontario residency (like a driver’s license)
+• A document that provides Ontario residency (a Rent agreement, electricity bills, Bank or phone statement)

 • A document that proves your identity